 - Agile Testing by Lisa Crispin and Janet Gregory is one of those books that everyone raves about and you wonder why it took you so long to read it.

 - Thinking, Fast and Slow by Daniel Kahneman which I have not personally read.
 This has been recommended to me by enough people that I will be starting it as soon as I finish this article.

-The Dojo also has a list of free and paid for eBooks that is added to over time.
+The Ministry of Testing platform also has a list of free and paid for eBooks that is added to over time.
 Check that out now that you're a member.

 - Start to read one of the books mentioned above.
 If you're unsure where to start, I suggest Thinking, Fast and Slow.

 - Look at the recommended reading list from the CAST 2015 speakers.

 - Ask on one of the Slack channels or on Twitter for more suggestions of books to read.

 A user story is like a set of instructions you get with flat pack furniture.
 By writing a user story it will help you to understand their purpose.

 - A description of what needs to be done.